 Ignore Mouse Exiting Options

 Selecting YES means that the mouse pointer can leave the window from the designated direction without triggering the lightbox.
-Selecting NO means that the lightbox is triggered when a visitor moves their mouse pointer out of the window in the direction specified in the setting.
+Selecting NO means that the lightbox is triggered when a customer moves their mouse pointer out of the window in the direction specified in the setting.

-If a visitor moves their mouse pointer up to the browser navigation bar or to the close button, typically at the top right of the browser on Windows devices, then you can safely presume they want to close the browser window or tab or to navigate to another site.
+If a customer moves their mouse pointer up to the browser navigation bar or to the close button, typically at the top right of the browser on Windows devices, then you can safely presume they want to close the browser window or tab or to navigate to another site.
 This behavior displaying an intent to exit your site is when you want to trigger the lightbox.

 Days Until Expiration